Townhouse and Low-Rise Code (up to 3 storeys)

 - There is no right to appeal the decision at VCAT

-If a proposal does not meet one of the standards, only that specific element can be contested — not the development as a whole.
+If a proposal does not meet one of the standards, only that specific element can be objected to and the decision reviewed at VCAT — not the development as a whole.

-In cases where other planning controls apply (such as heritage or environmental overlays), those requirements still trigger a permit and limited appeal rights — but only in relation to those specific controls.
+In cases where other planning controls apply (such as heritage or environmental overlays), those requirements still trigger the need for a permit.
+The right to notice, objection and review at VCAT remains for those specific controls.

 Reduced setbacks and increased impacts